Chebuya/awesome-notes/README.md

 📁 FolderSync Pro - An Android app that allows for syncing files and folders to various cloud services.

-🔊 Droidify - An Android app that turns your device into a music player.
+🔊 Droidify - An Android app that allows for managing and installing apps from F-Droid, an open-source app repository.

 🆘 Duress - An app that allows you to quickly send an emergency message to pre-selected contacts.